-If you do not see the “App Transport Security Settings” row in your List, just right-click on any of the rows and select “Add Row”; then next to new row use the up, and down buttons to select the property you want to add to the list (in this case “App Transport Security Settings”).
+If you do not see the “App Transport Security Settings” row in your List, just right-click on any of the rows and select “Add Row”; then, next to the new row, use the up and down buttons to select the property you want to add to the list (in this case “App Transport Security Settings”).

 More on App Transport Security

-As we said earlier the goal of this policy is to protect the user’s data: keep users information private.
+As we said earlier, the goal of this policy is to protect the user’s data and keep the user´s information private.